nicohlr/ipychart/docs/docs/user_guide/usage.md

 })
 ```

 As you can see, a Chart.js user will not be disoriented by switching to ipychart.
-Now we can take a look at the specificities of each of three arguments useful to create a chart with ipychart.
+Now we can take a look at the specificities of each of these three arguments.

 ## Data

 The data argument is the most important of the Chart class.
 Without this argument, the chart cannot be displayed (it is logical, how do you want to display a chart without data ?).
 The data argument **must be a dict**.
-This constraint is imposed by Chart.js, which takes its arguments via a javascript dict.
+This constraint is imposed by Chart.js, which takes its arguments via a Javascript dict.
 This data dict must have the following structure :

 ``` py
 data = {